What Do Title Companies Do for Your Home Sale?

 3. Maintain escrow accounts and act as escrow officer

-In addition to performing the title search and issuing insurance, a title company also often manages the escrow account for a home sale.
+In addition to performing the title search and issuing insurance, a title company also manages the escrow account for a home sale.

-The duty here is to safeguard money and documents related to the transaction for the parties involved, such as the deed to the house, closing costs, earnest money deposit, and eventually the down payment and money to purchase the house from the buyer.
+They protect the money and documents related to the transaction for the parties involved, such as the deed to the house, closing costs, earnest money deposit, and eventually the down payment and money to purchase the house from the buyer.

 The title company only disburses payment and releases documentation with the written permission of the buyer and seller.